Rapol/serverless-babel-starter/README.md

 ## Development

-Creating and deploying a new function takes two steps, which you can see in action with this repo's default app-info function
+Creating and deploying a new function takes four steps, which you can see in action with this repo's default app-info function

 ### 1. Add a new function

-Add a new function definition under /functions.
-Like so:
+Add a new file in /functions to define our new function

 ```yaml
   handler: src/hello/index.default